vcokltfre/tutorial-old/content/tutorial/14-converters.md

 ---
 title: "14 - Converters"
 date: 2021-05-10T16:57:20Z
-description: "Converters are an awesome feature built in to discord.py which allow you to typehint a command argument to have the value automatically converted to that type.
+description: "Converters are an awesome feature built into discord.py which allows you to typehint a command argument to have the value automatically converted to that type.
 This part will teach you about converters, their use, and how you can make your own!"
 ---

 {{< tip "info" >}}